opentripplanner/OpenTripPlanner/docs/Product-Overview.md

 ## OpenTripPlanner project

-OpenTripPlanner is a group of open source software applications that help individuals and organizations calculate and publish multimodal trip plans based on OpenStreetMap (OSM) and other standardized data sources (e.g. GTFS, GBFS, NeTEx).
+OpenTripPlanner is a group of open source software applications that help individuals and organizations calculate and deliver multimodal trip plans based on OpenStreetMap (OSM) and other standardized data sources (e.g. GTFS, GBFS, NeTEx).

 A community of dozens of individuals and organizations work on OpenTripPlanner collaboratively to